nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     - 1b1.
 McGymmy shows an error message.

 Use case ends.

+**Use case: UC9 Export a McGymmy data file**

+**MSS**

+1. User exports his McGymmy file
+2. McGymmy creates a copy of his MyGymmy file in the selected directory

+Use case ends.

+**Extensions**
+ - 1a.
+The path to directory is invalid.
     - 1a1.
 McGymmy shows and error message.

 Use case ends.